msrona806/Liri-Node-App/README.md

 # Liri-Node-App
-LIRI - Language Interpretation and Recognition Interface
+## Language Interpretation and Recognition Interface
-### Introduction
+### Description
+* A node.js app
+* It must be ran in the command line.
+* parameters are entered in and data is returned.